theronhitchman/euclidean-geometry/class/index.md

 *Conjecture D (Reihman):* Suppose that we have a diagram where A and D lie on the same side of line BC.
 Then angles ABC and BCD taken together make two right angles if and only if lines AB and CD are parallel.

+### January 27

+*Question E:* Is it possible to construct a kite which has no equilateral triangle?
+(The Van Donselaar examples all have triangle ABC as an equilateral triangle.)

+*Question F:* What is an "interior angle?"

+*Question G:* What is the "interior" of a polygon?

+*Question H:* How do we differentiate between the "normal-looking" and the "odd-looking" kites?
+Is there some geometrical way of distinguishing these?